Kaizen86/Uni-Notes/Digital Signal Processing/Impulse Response.md

 | 4   | 0      | 0        | 0        | 0                                                     |
 | 5   | 0      | 0        | 0        | 0                                                     |
 # [[Discrete Convolution]]
 This shows that we can determine the output of the system for a specific input.
 However, this can be a bit time consuming.
 Instead, we can use the impulse response in a mathematical operation called a *convolution*.
+(See [[Convolution Therorum]])